 Somewhere a doctor or engineer is working on the next best thing and we have no idea what it is.

-Note: There are a lot of cheap imitations and different companies pirating the Aylio brand.
-So when you go to buy your own, skip over all that noise.
-Make sure you get yours from Aylio Wellness.
+Note: There are a lot of cheap imitations and different companies pirating the Aylio design.
+So when you go to buy your own, make sure you get yours from Aylio Wellness.